 Who knew how much oral health affects our entire body and overall health?

 What’s in your mouth reveals much about your oral hygiene and overall health.
+We are a patient focused dental office and help you plan for your smile for a lifetime.
 A drop of saliva has more bacteria than you will ever want to know about.
 The eight to twelve types of bad bacteria can cause inflammation in your mouth and your entire body, which can lead to serious illness.
 However, there is little need to worry about it if your family keeps up it routine dental care.

 The American Academy for Oral Systemic Health (AAOSH) is an organization of health care leaders and professionals dedicated to the relationship between oral health and whole body health.